How A Full-Time Working Mom Can Read 52 Books A Year

-One of my favorite ways to de-stress is to read.
-It might surprise you that, despite these commitments, I still manage to read 52 books a year.
+Taking time to rest is important; one of my favorite ways to do so is to read.
+It might surprise you that, despite being overloaded with work, I still manage to read 52 books a year.
 In this post, I share how I do it and how you can, too.

 Listening is Reading

 Have you ever overheard someone talking about the most recent book they read and wondered: